mucaho/lottraveler/README.md

 # LotTraveler

 Implementation of the LotTraveler system, as described in the respective [master-thesis](https://resolver.obvsg.at/urn:nbn:at:at-ubk:1-45251).
+For a quick introduction, refer to the [thesis presentation](thesis/presentation.pdf).

 ## Project structure